vivimillin/vcxsrv/README.md

 Unofficial builds of [VcXsrv](https://github.com/marchaesen/vcxsrv) — the open-source X server for Windows — with two patch sets that close the gap between VcXsrv and a first-class WSL display server:

-- **Hyper-V vsock transport for WSL2** — a direct VM↔host channel that replaces the TCP / localhost-forwarding path: lower latency under input-heavy load, no firewall prompts, unaffected by VPN switching or sleep/wake, and effectively zero configuration. **This brings WSL2 display responsiveness to the level of WSLg and the commercial X410, while staying fully open source.**
+- **Hyper-V vsock transport for WSL2** — a direct VM↔host channel that replaces the TCP / localhost-forwarding path: lower latency under input-heavy load, no firewall prompts, unaffected by VPN switching or sleep/wake, and effectively zero configuration. **This puts VcXsrv's display responsiveness under WSL2 on par with WSLg and the commercial X410, while staying fully open source.**

 - **Relative mouse mode & cursor confinement** — hardware-level `XI_RawMotion` plus proper `XGrabPointer` confinement and hiding, **so SDL2 games, emulators, and 3D/CAD tools capture the mouse correctly**.
 Broken relative mouse mode is a long-standing WSL pain point — including on WSLg ([microsoft/wslg#240](https://github.com/microsoft/wslg/issues/240), [#521](https://github.com/microsoft/wslg/issues/521)) and X410.